NVIDIA-ISAAC-ROS/isaac_ros_common/docs/isaac-sim-sil-setup.md

 # Isaac Sim Setup for Software in the Loop (SIL)
-> **Note: Isaac Sim 2022.1.0 published on 6/3/2022 does not support ROS2 Humble.
-Please follow one of the [workarounds](#isaac-sim-202210-workarounds) mentioned below before continuing with the tutorial.**

 > **Note:** This tutorial runs a software in the loop simulation.
 In order to run a hardware in the loop simulation, follow the steps in the [corresponding tutorial](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common/blob/main/docs/isaac-sim-hil-setup.md).

 Software in the Loop (SIL) refers to a configuration where the software being tested is not running on the target hardware platform.
 For example, Isaac ROS packages being tested on x86 before deployment on Jetson is SIL.